 As part of the emergency procedures in place in our schools, any student who poses an imminent risk of injury to him/herself or others may be physically restrained by school staff in accordance with Thomas County Board of Education policies.
-This restraint could occur along with other emergency actions such as contacting law enforcement.
+Law enforcement may be contacted in a restraint situation.
 Significant violations of the law including assaults on students and staff will be reported to law enforcement.
 Within a reasonable time, not to exceed one school day, parents or guardians will be informed in writing when any of these actions occur.